 Rent a Moving Truck

-Companies such as U-Haul, Budget, and Penske rent moving trucks and trailers in various sizes.
+Companies such as U-Haul, Budget, and Penske rent various-sized moving trucks and trailers.
 With this option, you’re in charge of loading, driving, and unloading the truck.
-These companies also sell moving boxes, packing supplies, and everything else you need to safely pack and store your belongings if you prefer.
-They even rent equipment that will make lifting, carrying, and securing heavy items easier.
+They also rent equipment that will make lifting, carrying, and securing heavy items easier.
 This includes hand trucks, furniture dollies, ratchet straps, and lifting straps.

 Renting a moving truck is significantly cheaper than hiring a full-service mover, but there are a few things to keep in mind.
 In addition to the rental fee, which is based on the anticipated mileage and demand, you’re responsible for the cost of fuel and tolls.
 You may also be liable for any damage to the truck and your belongings unless you pay for a damage waiver or cargo protection insurance.